eebasso/WarpX/Docs/source/theory/picsar_theory.rst

 algorithms.
 Extension to multiresolution (or mesh refinement) PIC is described in, e.g., :cite:t:`pt-VayCSD12,pt-Vaycpc04`.

+.. _fig_yee_grid:

 .. figure:: Yee_grid.png
    :alt: [fig:yee_grid](left) Layout of field components on the staggered “Yee” grid.
 Current densities and electric fields are defined on the edges of the cells and magnetic fields on the faces. (right) Time integration using a second-order finite-difference "leapfrog" integrator.

-   [fig:yee_grid](left) Layout of field components on the staggered “Yee” grid.
+   (left) Layout of field components on the staggered “Yee” grid.
 Current densities and electric fields are defined on the edges of the cells and magnetic fields on the faces. (right) Time integration using a second-order finite-difference "leapfrog" integrator.

 .. _theory-pic-mwsolve-fdtd: